jim-at-jibba/james-best-gatsby/src/posts/running-kali-on-retina-display.md

 I have always run Kali in a virtual machine (VM) in Virtualbox and I had never had any issues.

 But when I installed it on my new (to me) 2019 MacBook Pro, there was so much lag that it was pretty much unusable.
-Bit if I ran it on my second display, a non-retina AOC 27in screen it ran fine.
+But if I ran it on my second display, a non-retina AOC 27in screen it ran fine.
 It boiled down to it being run on a retina display.

 After a bit of digging, I found [this thread](https://forums.virtualbox.org/viewtopic.php?f=8&t=93113) which seemed to be describing a similar situation to mine.